-Although slowly activities have started to resume in some of the countries, operational activity in parks are greatly reduced and all major projects such as infrastructure construction and wildlife rewilding have been paused.
+Although slowly activities have started to resume in some of the countries, operational activity in parks are still greatly reduced and major projects such as infrastructure construction and wildlife rewilding have been paused.
 Core protection and anti-poaching activities continue unabated with response helicopters and surveillance aircraft, funded by Peace Parks, remaining fully operational.
 Indications show that due to the worsening economy, the killing of wildlife for illicit trade and meat markets will escalate and we will now need to be more vigilant than ever.
 With so many other pressing global concerns – animals and wildlife without a voice will suffer the most.

 Access to head office premises is once again permitted, but under strict control measures and in limited numbers.
 We have rapidly adapted to working from home with most staff members continuing to work in this ‘new normal’ mode.